 3.Are optimal print settings provided?
 If so, where?

 Yes, the optimal print settings are included in every spool and downloadable for CURA.
 Simplify3D profiles will also be available on our website.

 4.Where can I find additional information about your technology?

-For more information about our technology, please see the Reinforced Filament Team page on FedTech’s National Security Innovation Network (NSIN) Defense Innovation Accelerator (DIA) 2021.
+For more information about our technology, please see the page we put together during FedTech’s National Security Innovation Network (NSIN) Defense Innovation Accelerator (DIA) in 2021.